fs3cs0ciety/linux-rootkit/README.md

 * **Reverse Shell**
    Rasta features a basic reverse shell that listens on a specified IP address (defaults to `localhost`).
 This shell can be configured to connect to an external IP address, providing a remote shell that remains hidden by the network connection.

-* **Stealthy File System Operations**
-   The `getdents64` hook is also used to hide the presence of Rasta-related files and directories, ensuring that any references to the rootkit remain undetected by filesystem scans.

-* **Hiding Module Presence in `lsmod` and Other Kernel Listings**
-   Rasta's stealth extends to hiding itself from `lsmod` and other kernel module listings, ensuring that the rootkit isn't visible in the list of loaded kernel modules.
 ---

 * Quick shout to some [sources](#resources).